 You have very durable mesh in the doors and 68D polyester fabric everywhere, in the fly, the tent body, and the floor.
 So as you realize, this is a strong material and the resulting weight of the tent is no surprise.
 Many lightweight tents on the market are built from the fabric that is half of the value given here, or even thinner.

 The floor and the fly are with PU coating, and you have a 5000 mm rating for the floor and 2000 mm for the fly.
 These are very good numbers and you can realize this if you compare it with the numbers for the MSR Elixir 2 tent in the comparison table below.
 The floor is bathtub-type and all seams are taped, so you can be sure you are protected from the rain.
 Bear in mind also the waterproof footprint which you have here.

 Packed weight vs trail weight vs fast fly weight

-Because the tent includes footprint, and it is free standing, it allows for several variants.
+Because the tent includes a footprint, and it is free-standing, it allows for several variants.
 So you have packed weight 6 lb 9 oz (2.98 kg), trail weight (without footprint) 5 lb 9 oz (2.52 kg), and fast fly weight (without tent body, with footprint) 4 lb (1.81 kg).
 A bit more about this terminology in general you can see in my another text.